perseids-project/perseids_docs/FutureDirections.md

 ![Implemented Workflows](workflows/perseidscollectionsimplemented.png)

-The full goal for the Collection Service was to combine it with other RDA outputs -- the PID Types API and the Data Types Registry -- as well as a Handle Service to provide a means for persistent identification of all publications produced on Perseids as machine-actionable data objects adhering to standard, community accepted data types.
+The full goal for the Collection Service was to combine it with other RDA outputs -- the PID Types API (PIT) and the Data Types Registry (DTR) -- as well as a Handle Service to provide a means for persistent identification of all publications produced on Perseids as machine-actionable data objects adhering to standard, community accepted data types.
 This might require an interaction something like the following upon publication creation: